 Is Training Beagles Hard?

-In comparison with other dog breeds, Beagles are hard to train.
+In comparison with other dog breeds, Beagles are more difficult to train.
 They have a reputation for being both stubborn and restless, which interferes with the training process.

 This is because Beagles have been bred as tracking dogs and have lots of energy.
 Their high energy levels make it much harder for them to stay still and pay attention to “boring” obedience training.

-However, it’s not impossible to train your Beagle!
+But again, it’s not impossible to train your Beagle!
 Start training your Beagle young and be firm and patient.
-Always use positive reinforcement to train your Beagle, whether it be housebreaking or obedience.
+Remember to always use positive reinforcement when training your Beagle, whether it be for housebreaking or obedience.

 It’s important to establish a trusting but dominant relationship with your Beagle so that they follow your instructions.
 Taking your Beagle to an obedience school can help with this.
 But if you put in the time and energy, you can be successful at training your Beagle.